Expediting quantum state transfer through the long-range extended XY model

-We exhibit that there is always a coordination number incorporating long-distant interactions that requires less time to surpass the classical fidelity, in comparison to systems with solely NN interactions.
-However, our investigations indicate that this quantum advantage is highly dependent on the system parameters, necessitating careful selection of these parameters for optimal performance.
+We employ two key figures of merits: the maximum fidelity \(f^*\)above the classical limit (\(f=2/3)\) (see Fig. \ref{fig:schematics}) achieved for the first time and the minimum time required to achieve fidelity beyond the classical limit which we denote as \(t_q\).
 We identify that the quasi long-range interaction regime offers a distinct advantage over the deep long- and short-range interacting systems.
 This suggests that there exists an optimal range of long-range interaction strength that is particularly beneficial for QST protocols.
-Moreover, we analyze the impact of system-size on the average fidelity of QST.
+We analyze the impact of system-size on the average fidelity of QST.
 While fidelity decreases with increasing system-size, our findings reveal that in systems with long-range interactions, this reduction is slower.
 The rate of decline in fidelity depends on the strength of the long-range interactions, further emphasizing the role of long-range effects in mitigating the challenges posed by larger system sizes.
+Moreover, we exhibit that there is always a coordination number incorporating long-distant interactions that requires less time to surpass the classical fidelity, in comparison to systems with solely NN interactions.
+In order to understand the physical mechanism behind our state transfer protocol, we analyze the entanglement dynamics by introducing an additional qubit into the system, which is initially entangled maximally with the first qubit of the chain.
+We observe that the logarithmic negativity exhibits a sharp peak at the same time when the fidelity achieves its maximum value which provides a physical picture to the QST protocol.
+However, our investigations indicate that this quantum advantage is highly dependent on the system parameters, necessitating careful selection of these parameters for optimal performance.

 Overall, our study highlights the critical role of long-range interactions, coordination number, and system parameters in enhancing QST performance.
 By carefully tuning these factors, it is possible to exploit the exotic properties of the extended $XY$ model to achieve efficient quantum state transfer, even in larger systems.
 This work provides valuable insights into the practical utility of long-range interactions and offers guidance for designing QST protocols leveraging extended $XY$ models.